 Credit score is not a factor with credit counseling.
 The initial consultation, even with a credit check, won’t affect your score.
 There is no minimum score requirement to enroll in a debt management program.
 In addition, when done correctly the program has either a neutral or positive effect on your credit.
 In other words, if you still have good or excellent credit, this program won’t set you back.

-It’s also worth noting that working with debt counselors doesn’t negatively impact your ability to qualify for new financing.
+It’s also worth noting that working with debt counselors won’t negatively impact your ability to qualify for new financing.
 Even if you enroll in a debt management program, you can still get approved for loans, such as a mortgage or an auto loan.
 You can’t open new credit accounts during enrollment.
-However, you can get approved for major financing to purchase a home or car or to fund a higher education.
+However, you can get approved for major financing to purchase a home or car or to fund higher education.
 This way, you don’t have to put your life on hold while you pay off your credit card debt.

 How to spot a nonprofit credit counseling scam